jlnb/dotfiles/README.md

 folder structures and available pdf viewer may vary from machine to machine.

-If you place a file with name '.vimrc.local' in the ~/.vim folder it is automatically loaded after all other settings are made in the '.vimrc' file:
+If you place a file with name '.vimrc.local' in the ~/.vim folder it is automatically loaded after all other settings are made, see the '.vimrc' file.

-> " Possibility to add local configuration adjustments
-> if filereadable($HOME . "/.vim/.vimrc.local")
->	source ~/.vim/.vimrc.local
-> endif

 Note: The '.vimrc.local' file is not placed anywhere automatically.
 It only serves as example.